 Explore a Greater Diversity of Ecosystems You won’t find a more comprehensive immersion in Belize’s varied natural habitats.
 From the barrier reef to interior jungles, rain forest-draped mountains and subterranean limestone caves, we experience as many sides of this small country as there are to discover.

 Varied Activities Offer Multiple Perspectives on Nature We’re not content to merely drive you around Belize or settle for a few forest walks.
-Our grand safari includes snorkeling, hiking, ocean kayak excursions, canoeing in Barton Creek Cave, a butterfly walk and a private motorboat cruise to a remote islet on the barrier reef where the Smithsonian conducts research on this important marine ecosystem and its environs.
+Our grand safari includes snorkeling, hiking, ocean kayak excursions, canoeing in Barton Creek Cave, a butterfly walk and a private motorboat cruise to a pair of remote islets on in the heart of a protected marine sanctuary on the barrier reef.

 Guided Snorkeling on the Belize Barrier Reef The spectacular 185-mile-long Mesoamerican Barrier Reef is home to hundreds of species of tropical fish, anemones, corals, sea fans, sponges, sea urchins and more.
 Most visitors spend an hour or so in the water, hardly time to absorb the wonders.
 We, however, explore this world-class marine realm on multiple fully guided snorkeling excursions, with instruction for beginners.

 Our Nature Adventure is a Cultural Odyssey, Too Though nature is front and center on any Nat Hab trip, we don't shortchange culture in a country that's as rich in history and ethnically diverse as Belize.
 We’ll spend special time with the local Garifuna residents, whose heritage includes indigenous and Afro-Caribbean roots.
 And we discover the wonders of ancient Mayan civilization at the dramatic ruins at Xunantunich, with its intricately carved stone temples and pyramid.